-The most common reason for taking hormone therapy is to treat bothersome menopausal symptoms, such as hot flashes.
+The most common reason for taking hormone therapy is to treat bothersome menopausal symptoms, such as hot flashes or vaginal dryness.
 Most experts agree that hormone therapy is safe for healthy women who have menopausal symptoms.
 If you decide to take hormones, you should take them for the shortest period of time possible.
 Short-term use of hormones (less than five years) does not seem to increase the risk of breast cancer.

 Most experts recommend that you eventually decrease and stop taking hormone therapy.
 If you are taking pills, one way to do this is to skip one pill per week.
 If you are using a patch, your doctor or nurse can give you a lower-dose patch.

 If menopausal symptoms return as you lower your dose of hormones, you can try hormone therapy alternatives.
 (See "Patient information: Nonhormonal treatments for menopausal symptoms (Beyond the Basics)".)